 113 g / 4 ounces fresh mozzarella cheese, torn into 1/2-inch pieces

 80 g / 1/3 cup ricotta cheese, drained

 4 strips bacon, cooked until crisp

-While the pizzettes are cooking, make the salad topping: Mix together oil, concentrate, salt and pepper in a medium bowl.
+For the salad topping, mix together the oil, prune juice concentrate, salt, and pepper in a bowl.
 Add the arugula and prunes and toss well to coat.
 Top each pizzetta with prune mixture and garnish with basil and Parmesan, if desired.